telefonicaid/fiware-cygnus/doc/design/OrionSTHSink.md

         ]
     }

+NOTES:

-NOTE: `mongo` is the MongoDB CLI for querying the data.
+* `mongo` is the MongoDB CLI for querying the data.
+* `sth_` prefix is added by default when no database nor collection prefix is given (see next section for more details).
+* This sink adds the original '/' initial character to the `fiware-servicePath`, which was removed by `OrionRESTHandler`.

 ##Configuration
 `OrionSTHSink` is configured through the following parameters: